thebkv/bkv/exodus20.md

 → family
 → life
 → marriage
-→ possessions
+→ property
-→ testimony
+→ truth
 → desire.**

-The whole field is being brought into order.

-### v18–21 — The People Tremble and Moses Draws Near
+### v18–21 — The People Stand Afar Off and Moses Draws Near

-The people witness:
+The people see:

 > “the thunderings, and the lightnings, and the noise of the trumpet, and the mountain smoking.”